McHaillet/shrec21_cryo-et_scripts/README.md

 This repository contains scripts to generate the SHREC'21 cryo-ET track dataset (doi:10.34894/XRTJMA).

 It makes use of PyTOM (commit: [master da64c6f]).
-Some of the scripts here have hard coded paths to the clone of PyTOM, specifically the following links are used directly:
+Some of the scripts here have hard coded paths to the clone of PyTOM, specifically the following links are used directly and need to be updated:

 * simulates a tomogram from a folder of input structures: /path/to/pytom/simulation/MicrographModeller.py
 * generate electrostatic potential (real and imaginary part): /path/to/pytom/simulation/potential.py